IntelegixLabs/Hitaya_Chain/README.md

 <p><strong>A Financial DApp –</strong> Hitaya is derived from a Sanskrit word that means Welfare.

-<strong>Hitaya Circle DApp </strong>primary focus is to use Circle Platform API to transfer USDC tokens using <a href="https://developers.circle.com/reference/payments-payments-get">Circe API </a> from one user to another, and give the user a personalized dashboard, to check all this income and expenditure in a given period of time.
+<strong>Hitaya Circle DApp </strong>primary focus is to use Circle Platform API to transfer HAT tokens using <a href="https://developers.circle.com/reference/payments-payments-get">Circe API </a> from one user to another, and give the user a personalized dashboard, to check all this income and expenditure in a given period of time.

 Users can request/give a short loan from a peer/friend using a smart contract and decide upon the interest rate and duration of the loan.